atoft/atoft.github.io/_posts/2021-04-25-decentralised-computing-syncthing.md

 title: "Towards more decentralised computing with Syncthing"
 ---

 For individuals, a personal computer is more and more just a window to services that are provided over the internet.
 One of the driving factors for that is the expectation for your stuff to be "available everywhere".
-When most people use multiple devices, from phones to tablets to desktops, local files are not good enough any more, leading to the proliferation of cloud services from the likes of Google and Dropbox.
+When most people use multiple devices, from phones to tablets to desktops, local files are not good enough any more, leading to the proliferation of "cloud" services.

 Disregarding the privacy implications of handing your data over to third parties, your reliance on their security in the face of potential breaches, or the dubious power and influence of the corporations involved, there are more pragmatic reasons to avoid relying on centralised services.
 What if your file syncing service [stops supporting the setup that you use](https://www.dropboxforum.com/t5/Dropbox-files-folders/Dropbox-client-warns-me-that-it-ll-stop-syncing-in-Nov-why/m-p/290065/highlight/true#M42255), or your password manager [starts charging for features you were using for free](https://blog.lastpass.com/2021/02/changes-to-lastpass-free/)?
 Both of these examples actually happened to me, and led me to look at alternatives where the control of my stuff is back in my hands.